-The role of the ACT Public Engagement Group is to support, help and encourage the widest possible participation by all members of the public, town and parish councils and community groups in Teignbridge in our shared enterprise of tackling the climate emergency.
+The role of the ACT Public Engagement Group is to support, help and encourage the widest possible participation by all members of the public, town and parish councils and community groups in Teignbridge in our shared enterprise of tackling the climate and ecological emergency.

-In order to do this our current and planned activities include: running the ACT website; producing the ACT newsletter; using all forms of media including social, print and broadcast; running public meetings; supporting town and parish councils; encouraging lobbying and working with schools.
+In order to do this our current and planned activities include: running the ACT website; producing the ACT newsletter; using all forms of media including social, print and broadcast; running and attending public meetings; supporting town and parish councils; encouraging lobbying and working with schools.

 We are a small active group but would welcome further support, particularly if you have skills in communications and the time and energy to take on a leading role in one of the above areas.

 If you are interested or want to request support please contact us.